Gulf stocks rise on hope of slower Fed rate hikes

-Stock markets in the Gulf ended higher on Sunday after cooling U.S. inflation lifted expectations the Federal Reserve would slow its pace of interest rate hikes.
+DUBAI: Stock markets in the Gulf ended higher on Sunday after cooling US inflation lifted expectations the Federal Reserve would slow its pace of interest rate hikes.

 The Fed will end its tightening cycle after a 25-basis-point hike at each of its next two policy meetings and then likely hold interest rates steady for at least the rest of the year, according to most economists in a Reuters poll.